Break the Cycle of Abuse Transform Your Relationship Today

-The Intimate Partner Abuse Treatment Program is a finely tuned domestic violence treatment protocol, integrating a psycho-educational intervention promoting change for batterers and a psychotherapeutic intervention facilitating healing for domestic abuse survivors.
+The Intimate Partner Abuse Treatment Program is a finely tuned domestic violence treatment protocol, integrating a psycho-educational intervention promoting change for those struggling with abusive behaviors and a psychotherapeutic intervention facilitating healing for domestic abuse survivors.

 Inner Sanctuary End and Heal Domestic Abuse